-How much do Swedes smoke compared with other Europeans
+How much do Swedes smoke compared with other countries?

-Smoking is substantially less widespread among adults in Sweden than in most EU countries.
-11 percent of the adult population in Sweden smoked in 2011, while smoking in other EU countries varied from 21 to 44 percent (WHO 2008 and national government agencies).
+Compared with other EU countries, the number of people in Sweden who smoke is record low.
+In 2015, 11 percent of the adult population in Sweden smoked, while smoking in other EU countries varied between 19 and 44 percent (WHO 2008 and national government agencies).
 The average figure in the EU is 28 percent.
-While other factors may also contribute to this difference, but snus is a unique phenomenon in Sweden.
+While other factors may also contribute to this difference, snus is a unique phenomenon in Sweden, and in the EU.

 Does tobacco use vary according to gender?

-Yes, adult men smoke less than adult women in Sweden, which is unique by international comparison.
-However, the use of snus is very common among Swedish men but rather uncommon among women.
-In 2011, 10 percent of the male population smoked daily compared with 18 percent who used snus.
-Among Swedish women, 12 percent smoked daily while 3 percent used snus (FHI 2011).
+Yes.
+Adult men smoke less than adult women in Sweden, which is unique by international comparison.
+However, the use of snus is much more common among Swedish men than Swedish women.
+In 2015, 9 percent of the male population smoked every day, compared with 19 percent who used snus.
+Of the Swedish women who smoked, 11 percent smoked every day while 3 percent used snus (Public Health Agency of Sweden, 2016).

 Has snus contributed to the decline in smoking in Sweden in recent decades?

-What are the tobacco habits of young Swedes?
+What are the tobacco habits of young people in Sweden?

-Among young men, 6.5 percent of those in the 16-29 age group, only 8 percent are daily smokers, with only 9 percent in the 30-44 age group.
-This is record low and may be compared with about 20-40 percent of daily smokers in the 15-24 age group in Europe.
-However, it must be added that 21 percent of Swedish men in the 16-44 age group use snus daily.
+Among young men, 6.5 percent of those in the 16-29 age group are daily smokers, and only 8 percent in the 30-44 age group.
+These are record-low figures, compared with about 20-40 percent of Europeans in the 15-24 age group who are daily smokers.
+Moreover, just over 22 percent of Swedish men in the 16-44 age group use snus every day.

-Among young women in Europe, smoking habits vary sharply among those in the 15-24 age group: Rumania accounts for the lowest proportion of 9 percent, while Austria accounts for the highest, with 30 percent.
+Among young women in Europe, smoking habits in the 15-29 age group vary sharply; Romania accounts for the lowest proportion of daily smokers with 10 percent, and Austria for the highest, with 30 percent.
 The EU average for women in this age group is 20 percent.